mihirasaraswati/vietvet-acsstats-2016/README.md

 ### Introduction

-The code in this repository creates a basic html page that lists several estimates about Vietnam Veterans.
+The code in this repository creates a basic html page that lists several statistics about Vietnam Veterans.
 My inspiration for the page comes from the [CIA World Factbook](https://www.cia.gov/library/publications/the-world-factbook/) which provides a simple and efficient way to lookup basic facts about a country.
 This page attempts to do the same for the Vietnam Veteran cohort.
-The data source is the 2016 American Community Survey (ACS) Public Use Microdata Sample (PUMS) Person file.
-The ACS person file covers 50 states, District of Columbia and Puerto Rico.
+The data source is the [2016 American Community Survey (ACS) Public Use Microdata Sample (PUMS) Person file.](https://www.census.gov/programs-surveys/acs/data/pums.html) The ACS person file covers 50 states, District of Columbia and Puerto Rico.
 My intent is to build out the page by adding more ACS variables gradually.

 ### Required packages